Title

 Non-convention ships under 300 G.T. are mandated to install specific radio communication equipment to ensure effective participation in the Global Maritime Distress and Safety System (GMDSS) for international trade, as outlined in the guidelines issued by the NTC.

-The satellite EPIRB generates signals containing the ship's position and identification code in case of distress.
+A Satellite EPIRB (Emergency Positioning-Indicating Radio Beacon) capable of generating the ship’s position and the ship’s identification code in distress.

-It transmits signals to indicate the ship's position in distress and appears as a bearing on the radar screen of the rescuing ship.
+It requires a 9 GHz SAR (Search and Rescue) radar transponder that can transmit signals indicating the ship’s position in distress and bearing on the radar screen of the rescuing ship.

-Yes.
-They may voluntarily carry DSC equipment with radiotelephone capability operating on GMDSS frequencies or an INMARSAT ship earth station (SES).
+No. The Circular states that a non-convention ship may carry DSC equipment with radiotelephone capability operating on GMDSS frequencies or an INMARSAT ship earth station (SES) voluntarily.

-The Circular takes effect immediately upon adoption, which is March 1, 2000.
+It states that the Circular takes effect immediately upon adoption, which is 01 March 2000.

-It supersedes any existing NTC order, circular, instruction, memorandum or part thereof inconsistent with the provisions of this Circular.
+It takes effect immediately and supersedes any existing NTC order, circular, instruction, memorandum, or part thereof that is inconsistent with it.

 Analyze Cases Smarter, Faster